MoAlyousef/livid-rs/README.md

 # livid

 livid is a lightweight frontend Rust crate for creating web apps via webassembly.
-It's a thin wrapper around web-sys and also light on macros!
+- Thin wrapper around web-sys
+- No vdom.
+- No macros!

 ## Requirements
 - The wasm32-unknown-unknown target:

 `rustup target add wasm32-unknown-unknown`

 ## Usage
 - Install the dister crate (to simplify building and bundling your web app):

 `cargo install dister`

 * You can add links to CSS files/urls, and use Widget::set_class_name() to benefit from CSS styling.